 Verification of Jury Service

 Some employers require a statement from the Court that verifies your attendance for jury duty.
-Statements are available on the counter in the Jury Assembly Room.
-Complete your name/information and have one of the clerks working in Room 305 seal it.
-Please wait until you are released from the trial or released for the day before getting sealed.
+Statements are available from the Court Administrator.

 Jury fees are set by state law.
 You will be paid $12 per day for each day you are required to appear for jury duty.
 Panel members selected to hear a given case will receive $18 for each day of the trial.
 Mileage is only paid if you live outside the city limits.
 You will receive $0.20 per mile for round trip from your residence to the Courthouse.
 Compensation for mileage and fees are automatically computed at the end of your service.